Amurai: As producer

 Amurai was inspired to begin producing music by ATB's track, 9PM (Till I Come).
 In 2005 his first track was signed with the US duo Filo & Peri's label "Empire State Records".
 'The Amurai EP', which was the title of that release, included two tracks, and was Amurai's first breakthrough release.
 Mixmag dance music magazine said "'Reminiscent of You' is a solid instrumental but it's 'Beautiful Dreamer' on the flip that steal the show.
 When the piano drops into the breakdown you'll get goosebumps."
 Two years later, Amurai collaborated with Static Blue for the track 'After the Sunrise' on Alter Ego Records.
 This track was remixed by Alex M.O.R.P.H & Woody Van Eyden, as well as Daniel Kandi.
 Later, he released 'Tears From Armenia' on Solarstone's label "Deep Blue", as an ode to his native country Armenia, which feature the Armenian instrument duduk.
 In 2008, Amurai collaborated with Jenni Perez and Tiff Lacey, earning him two major releases with Armin Van Buuren's label Armada and Amon Vision, respectively.
 'Fallen In Too Deep', which features Jenni Perez, has appeared on such compilations as Ibiza Trance Tunes 2009, Armada Trance 5 and 6, as well as Armada Night "The After."

-Throughout his career, the young music producer managed to secure releases on some of Europe's most highly respectable electronic dance music labels such as Armada Recordings and Black Hole Recordings.
-Amurai, who often finds inspiration from his Armenian roots, has garnered immense support from high ranking DJs including Tiesto, Armin Van Buuren, ATB, Above & Beyond, Gareth Emery, Roger Shah, Andy Moor, and Dash Berlin among others.
-Furthermore, Ferry Corsten, a famed Dutch label owner and DJ, spotted Amurai and featured him in his highly regarded “Once Upon A Night” compilations.
+Throughout his career, the music producer managed to secure releases on some of Europe's most respectable electronic dance music labels such as Armada Recordings and Black Hole Recordings.
+Amurai, who often finds inspiration from his Armenian roots, has garnered support from high ranking DJs including Tiesto, Armin Van Buuren, ATB, Above & Beyond, Gareth Emery, Roger Shah, Andy Moor, and Dash Berlin among others.
+Furthermore, Ferry Corsten, a Dutch label owner and DJ, spotted Amurai and featured him in his “Once Upon A Night” compilations.
 Amurai was the only artist to have two songs featured on each of the 2-part compilation series.